"There is nothing better then fresh milk, cream, butter and ice cream"

 After all, you will be drinking fresh milk, butter, cheeses and much more.

-on how to churn butter, make cottage chees, cheese and much more.
+You can learn dairy products information on how to churn butter, make cottage chees, cheese and much more.

 Try to see if you can watch the owner milk the cow several times before you buy, and watch for any signs of trouble.